Send and receive data with webhooks

 Updated

 The Send and receive data action represents a webhook.
 Webhooks let you pass data to, and return data from, just about any public API on the internet.
-You can use it to send a message, update a person’s attributes in Customer.io, update CRM, or take just about any action on a customer that you’d want to do.
+You can use it to update a person’s attributes in Customer.io, update your CRM, or generally take action on a customer.

 Here’s James, a Senior Solutions Architect at Customer.io, with a quick explanation to help you understand webhook actions and how you can use them to personalize messages for your audience.